arjunrao796123/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * How do certain factors affec churn?
+ * How do certain factors affect churn?
  * Which country is responsible for less churning?
 Is there a specific reason for this?
  * Does the gender and salary affect churning of a customer?